MinimumLaw/ravion-uboot/doc/develop/bootstd.rst

 With the iterator ready, `bootflow_scan_first()` checks whether the current settings produce a valid bootflow.
 This is handled by `bootflow_check()`, which either returns 0 (if it got something) or an error if not (more on that later).
-If the `BOOTFLOWF_ALL` iterator flag is set, even errors are returned as incomplete bootflows, but normally an error results in moving onto the next iteration.
+If the `BOOTFLOWIF_ALL` iterator flag is set, even errors are returned as incomplete bootflows, but normally an error results in moving onto the next iteration.